 Stock Market Slot Machine

 I strongly recommend an excellent article to you, from the Psy-Fi blog, a regular on my daily reading list.
-The title of the article is B.F Skinner’s Stockmarket Slot Machines: Win Big, Win Rarely, Win Never.
+The title of the article is B.F Skinner’s Stock Market Slot Machines: Win Big, Win Rarely, Win Never.

 I often refer to B.F Skinner, intermittent variable reinforcement, and how the stock market creates superstitions much like those created in Skinner’s birds.